 IDE vs Code Editor--Why and When to Use Them

-This article breaks down one of the fundamental choices a developer or programmer must make when they start writing code: where to write it.
+This article breaks down one of the fundamental choices a software developer or web programmer must make when they start writing code: where to write it.

 Two essential options are on an IDE or a code editor -- two environments built to help devs write code efficiently and effectively.
 But in different ways and for different reasons.

 Some questions we’ll seek to answer here are: What is the difference between an IDE and a code editor?
 What are the pros and cons of each?
 And when you choose one or the other, what type of IDE or code editor should you use?

 In this article, we’ll discuss this and more.
 Hopefully, by the end of it you’ll have a clear idea of where to start writing code in your dev journey.